abelhii/myhome-list/README.md

 Create a git repository for your project and send a link

-## Do check out my personal website
+## Do check out my personal website as well

 [abelhii.com](https://abelhii.com)